Aerides lawrenceae

 Aerides lawrenceae is a species of plant in the family Orchidaceae.
 It is endemic to the Philippines.
 Its natural habitat is subtropical or tropical moist lowland forests.
 It is threatened by habitat loss and overcollection.

 Description

-Growing in brightly lit environments at low altitude on the islands of Mindanao and Cebu, Aerides lawrenciae is a robust species up to 5 ft (1.5 meters) tall.
+Growing in brightly lit environments at low elevations on the islands of Mindanao and Cebu, Aerides lawrenciae is a robust species up to 5 ft (1.5 meters) tall.
 It sometimes becomes pendulous.
 The inflorescence has up to 30 strongly fragrant flowers, each about 4 cm across.
 Flowering occurs during autumn.